Search This Blog

 Click for the Master Index to this project

-You'll find many good homebrew receivers offered for Jupiter reception and I add 1 more design to the fray.
+You'll find many good home brew receivers offered for Jupiter reception and I add 1 more design to the fray.
 Click for the NASA list of Receivers for Radio Jove.
 A treasure trove of information lies at the NASA Radio Jove project website.

 My hobby: Designing and making scratch receivers evolved skyward once I learned that amateurs around the globe are making radios to receive signals from space.
 I share Radionova 1 as fodder for your own experiments and to promote this growing, science-based, fun, hobby.